-

 Chinese: 毛蟹, pinyin: máo xiè

-Mao Xie is rich in vitamins and microelements necessary for human health.
-It contains iodine, zinc, iron, calcium, selenium, phosphorus.
-"Hairy crab" has bactericidal properties, has a positive effect on the cardiovascular and digestive systems, removes toxins, relaxes muscles, and refreshes in hot summer.
-Lightly fermented oolong tea reveals whole, dense, elastic leaves.
-The taste does not open up immediately, but gradually leaves a velvety aftertaste.
+Mao Xie is rich in vitamins and microelements essential for human health.
+It contains iodine, zinc, iron, calcium, selenium, and phosphorus.
+"Hairy crab" has antibacterial properties, has a positive effect on the cardiovascular and digestive systems, removes toxins, relaxes muscles, and is refreshing in hot summer weather.
+Lightly fermented oolong tea produces whole, dense, and supple leaves.
+The flavor develops gradually, leaving a velvety aftertaste.

 It is recommended to brew Mao Xie with hot water at 90-95°C.

-For the best brewing and full disclosure of the taste qualities of tea, it is better to use teapots made of breathing Yixing clay.
-Put 7-10 grams of tea in a teapot heated with boiling water and let it warm up a little.
-You can shake the teapot slightly for better heat transfer to the leaf, then open the lid of the teapot and inhale the aroma of the heated tea.
-The first brewing is traditionally not drunk, but serves to awaken the tea leaf and warm the cups.
-Then we begin brewing by pouring up to 8-10 times and enjoy the aroma of tea from a filled cup, and then from an empty one, because these are completely different aromas.
-And the taste changing with each pouring is real magic.
-Floral notes change to fruity and vice versa!
+For the best brewing experience and the fullest flavor of tea, it's best to use teapots made of breathable Yixing clay.
+Place 7-10 grams of tea in a teapot preheated with boiling water and let it warm up slightly.
+Shake the teapot gently to enhance the heat transfer to the leaves, then lift the lid and inhale the aroma of the warmed tea.
+The first steeping is traditionally not consumed, but serves to awaken the tea leaves and warm the teacups.
+Then, steep 8-10 times, enjoying the aroma of tea from a full teacup and then from an empty one—they offer completely different aromas.
+The changing flavor with each steeping is truly magical.
+Floral notes give way to fruity ones, and vice versa!

-If you brew tea according to all the rules, you can feel the beauty of the moment, because this unique tea was created for this.
+If you brew tea according to all the rules, you can experience the beauty of the moment, because this unique tea was created for this purpose.

 Name in Chinese